-Within each of these there are options depending on how you intend to drink it and how special the moment is.
+Within each of these, there are options depending on how you intend to drink it and how special the moment is.
 This is a guide to styles and you are encouraged to explore different producers at different quality levels within them.

 Port for Fun

 Is this a daytime, pre-dinner fun drink with friends, maybe chilling at home, maybe even just watching TV?
-Maybe while travelling (Unstoppering a bottle of port on a long train ride is the fastest way to making new friends and great conversation … but bring cups)?
+Maybe while traveling (Unstoppering a bottle of port on a long train ride is the fastest way to making new friends and great conversation … but bring cups)?
 If you prefer the fruity style, then this moment calls for a Ruby, possibly chilled from the fridge – unpretentious, young and exuberant it brightens the day without overly lightening the wallet.
 For an aged style, look for Tawny (with no mention of age); a tasty treat for relaxed drinking without the need for too much attention.

 Port with Dessert

 Maybe you are drinking your port with a meal, to be served at the table, maybe with (or as) dessert, maybe even in special glasses?
 This convivial moment calls for a Ruby Reserve, maybe an “LBV” or for the truly adventurous, a “Crusted” Port.
 Like the Ruby, these are full bodied and rich, but these have many more layers of taste to explore that will develop over the evening.
 Great with cheeses and chocolate desserts.